Brisbane Grammar School: History

 Brisbane Grammar School was founded in 1868 under the Grammar Schools Act, which had been passed by the Queensland Government in 1860.
 It was the second school established under this act in Queensland, with the first being Ipswich Grammar School.

 The original school, designed by Benjamin Backhouse, was on a site in Roma Street in Brisbane City, approximately opposite modern Herschel Street.

-HRH Prince Alfred, Duke of Edinburgh (1844–1900), second son of Queen Victoria, laid the foundation stone at the site on 21 February 1868.
+The stone foundation was laid at the site on 21 February 1868.
 The school opened in February 1869, with ninety-four students and four masters, under the leadership of headmaster Thomas Harlin.
 In 1881, the school was moved a few hundred metres away to its current site on Gregory Terrace in Spring Hill to make way for Roma Street railway station to become a junction station.

 Following the opening of the boarding house in 1886, science laboratories were constructed in 1912.

 On 14 August 1916, the Queensland Governor, Sir Hamilton Goold-Adams unveiled a war memorial with the names of 600 students who had enlisted.
 In 1921, Brigadier General Lachlan Chisholm Wilson, a former pupil, presented a field gun to the school, an Austrian-made 10.4 cm Feldkanone M. 15, which had been taken from the Ottoman Army by the Australian Light Horse at the Capture of Jenin in 1918.

 A new library and assembly hall were constructed in 1969 as a celebration of the school's centenary.

 During the mid-1990s, the school commenced work on the off-campus Northgate ovals, which now consist of six fields that are used for cricket, rugby union and soccer fixtures.
 The Indoor Sports Centre was completed in 2000, and the old gymnasium was later renovated to become the new Centre for Art.

 In 2002, the school underwent a major redevelopment with the construction of a new middle school, which had its first intake of grade 6 and 7 students in 2003.
 This middle school consists of a large block of multi-purpose classrooms, functioning as a complete school in itself, with its own teachers and independent timetables.
 Grade 6 and 7 students spend most of their time in the middle school, although they do use the facilities of the "Upper School" for such activities as physical education and assemblies.
 In 2014, Year 5 was added to the middle school with 100 new students enrolled.